anti-machinee/dify-samples/learn_dify/api/services/feature_service.md

 - If billing is enabled and a tenant ID is provided, it calls another class method _fulfill_params_from_billing_api to populate the features object with billing-related information for the given tenant ID.
 ### Response
 - Returns the populated FeatureModel object containing all the feature settings for the tenant

+## get_system_features
+### Actions
+- Create SystemFeatureModel Instance
+- Calls a class method _fulfill_system_params_from_env to populate the features object with values from the environment configuration
+- If enterprise is enabled, it calls another class method _fulfill_params_from_enterprise to populates additional enterprise-specific parameters
+### Response
+- Returns the populated SystemFeatureModel instance accurately reflects the current system and enterprise configurations.

+## _fulfill_system_params_from_env
+### Arguments
+- system_features
+### Actions
+- populates the system_features instance with various system parameters based on the environment configuration (dify_config)
+- ensures that the SystemFeatureModel instance accurately reflects the current system settings, such as login methods, registration permissions, workspace creation permissions, and email setup status.
+### Response

 ## _fulfill_params_from_env
 ### Arguments